 “Field Hall will provide an iconic building, reflecting the Olympic Peninsula’s natural beauty, that will serve as a central gathering venue for residents and visitors to participate in and enjoy a wide range of performing and visual arts and community events.”

 Originally from New Mexico, Judith Marek Morris has had the privilege of moving around the country and the world following her husband’s career.
 As a result, Judith’s work history is widely varied.
 Most recently, Judith served on the staff for Congressman Norm Dicks and Congressman Derek Kilmer.
 She retired from this position in January 2017.
-Judith currently serves as President of the Port Angeles Fine Arts Center Board of Directors and serves on the PA Forward committee.
+Judith formerly served as President of the Port Angeles Fine Arts Center Board of Directors and serves on the PA Forward committee.

 Judith is a returned Peace Corps Volunteer having served in Malawi.
 She was a cultural resource specialist for the Alaska Department of Fish and Game in Bristol Bay for six years, served as Executive Director of the Grant County Travel Council in Utah, and worked as Community Liaison Officer for the US Embassy in Lusaka, Zambia.

-Judith earned a Bachelor of Arts in History from Sonoma State University and a Master of Arts in Cultural Anthropology from the University of Denver
+Judith earned a Bachelor of Arts in History from Sonoma State University and a Master of Arts in Cultural Anthropology from the University of Denver.

 “What Field Hall means to me is that residents and visitors on the North Olympic Peninsula will have access to a world class facility for the performing and fine arts that will provide an ongoing economic stimulus for our community.”